niftytyro/sudoku/docs/technical-design.md

 Supabase is a great choice for backend.
 It supports PostgreSQL for the database which makes it easy to do complex things.
 Plus, it builds on top of PostgreSQL to provide a lot of handy functionality.
 Moreover, it is open source, which brings a lot of transparency and a very vibrant community support.
 Also, performance is a key selling point for Supabase.
 It can also be used for other services like Storage and Authentication going forward.

-### The Problem & The Solution

-The problem statement is simple: Build an app that loads a random Sudoku puzzle and allows users to interact with the puzzle and once finished, verify the puzzle.

-Here's what the solution (or data flow) looks like:
-The Next.js server uses the Supabase API to load a random puzzle from the database and then responds with the page containing the puzzle.
-The user then interacts with the puzzle on the client-side, where the logic for verification and real-time feedback exists.
-On every input, we verify the puzzle for errors, and chalk it out if there are any.
-Once the puzzle is finished, if there are no errors we display a congratulatory popup.

 ### Project Structure